carlhung/JsonNetworkFetching/README.md

 **Custom Request**

-This package is only support `get` and `set`, you may want to add methods:
+This package only supports `get` and `set`, you may want to add methods, create your own implementation by conforming `JsonNetworkFetching`:

     struct MyJSONFetch: JsonNetworkFetching {
         var session: URLSession